 To achieve this look, do not cut the jeans.
 Instead, take the existing seam and fold it to match the new hem line, and pin it in place.
 Then follow the exact same instructions for hand stitching.

-This method is probably the best for beginners because you do not have a risk of cutting improperly and ruining the jeans.
-This is also great if you have young children who may need to have the hem lengthened when the next growth spurt happens!
+This method is probably the best for beginners to hemming jeans, because you do not have a risk of cutting improperly and ruining the jeans.
+This is also great if you have young children who may need to have the hem lengthened when their next growth spurt happens!
 Simply tuck the excess fabric above the hem under the jeans and iron it flat.
 Once again, make sure to trim the loose threads.

 How to Hem Skinny Jeans